dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 ## Implementation

-Python implementation, show concrete architecture?

-Describe testing environment.
-It should have some sort of realistic workload (e.g. a wordpress app?)

-CloudConduit:

- * processes requests for services to be migrated
- * inspects services for subcomponents and their dependencies
- * generates a tasks list - migration manifest
- * these tasks are distributed to migrators either in parallel or sequentially ?

-Migrators:

- * OpenStack migrator
+As an first Proof of Concept (PoC) the Architecture previously has been implemented using the Python programming language.
+Each of the components is a standalone process which eventually communicate with each other using the Advanced Message Queuing Protocol (AMQP) implementation by RabbitMQ.

+**TBD: insert pic here**

+The CloudConduit has capabilities to processes requests for services to be migrated.
+When such an relocation is triggered it inspects the services for subcomponents and their dependencies.
+This is done through the Open Cloud Computing Interface (OCCI) which is implemented by both Cloud Providers (OpenStack and SmartOS based) in this PoC.
+Based on the inspection it creates a set of task which need to be executed.
+The distribution of the tasks is handled by the Broker.

+The Broker has not the information to instantiate the appropriate Migrators which make up the Viaduct.
+The Migrators now take care of the actual relocation and topology change within the service.

+To test this implementation the following scenario is considered: A simple node.js application is deployed with an Virtual Machine running within the Domain of OpenStack.
+This Virtual Machine has a block storage attached to it through an OpenStack Volume.
+The node.js also makes use of the Object Storage provided by OpenStack Swift.

+Based on the performance the decision is made to trigger a relocation to a Cloud provider which uses SmartOS as an Hypervisor.

+**TBD: insert pic here**

+After relocation the service should be composed out of an Virtual Machine running the node.js application.
+The application will still use the OpenStack Swift Object storage.
+But the attached block storage will be relocated with the Virtual Machine.

+The decision for this service topology after relocation is made by the CloudConduit.
+So in overall to be able to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:

- * VM image migrator (converter)
+ * OpenStack to SmartOS image converter (Hyperviros level).
- * SDC (?) migrator

-Process:
+ * Relocator for the OpenStack block storage to be put within the VM at SmartOS (No block storage service available at the SmartOS side).
+ * Reconfiguration of the node.js application based on regex and a configuration file.

+When the relocation of the data parts (image and block storage) is accomplished the Broker restarts the Virtual Machine on the target side.

+This then overall demonstrates the earlier described process:

- * the CloudConduit gets a request to migrate an application
+ 1. the CloudConduit gets a request to migrate an application
- * an application is a set of related VMs that make up the service
+ 1. an application is a set of related VMs that make up the service
- * each of those VMs may have associated resources - CloudConduit must determine these
+ 1. each of those VMs may have associated resources - CloudConduit must determine these

 ## Evaluation